-Business Integration Solutions Documentation Documentation
+Business Integration Solutions documentation

 About: Temporary Table Handler

-First you have to check the "Use a temporary table" property and then specify the custom handler that you want to be used alongside the filter that needs to be applied.
-The incoming record on your custom connector contains multiple filters applied accross filter groups to ensure it's scope.
-Filters are not cleared nor reapplied.
+Enable the Use a temporary table property, then specify the custom handler and the filter to apply.
+The incoming record on your custom connector contains several filters applied across filter groups to define its scope.
+Filters are not cleared or reapplied.

-FilterGroup Contains filters from
+Filter group Contains filters from

-Group 0 Message Filters
+Group 0 Message filters

-Group 4 Filter set on "Link Fields" (General Properties)
+Group 4 Filter set on Link Fields (General Properties)

-Group 5 Filter set on "Table Filter" (Export Properties)
+Group 5 Filter set on Table Filter (Export Properties)

-"Use a temporary table" property is optional, but please note that any changes applied to the records in your custom connector may be applied to the database as well
+The Use a temporary table property is optional.
+Note that any changes applied to records in your custom connector may also apply to the database.

 codeunit 50000 YourTempTableHandler